Frequently (& Not-So-Frequently) Asked Questions

 How long did that first book take?

 Honestly, it’s hard to say.
 I wrote before even thinking of publishing, for fun in spare time and not in any consistent time blocks.
-So when I finally submitted, it was my 8th book written and I was already on book 10 writing wise.
+So when I finally submitted, it was my 8th book written and I was already on book 10 writing-wise.
 Then I had to go back and clean up.
-I’ve published a few of those first ones– Mountain’s Captive, Emerald Knight and Maiden and the Monster, but not all.
-Some I need to dig up from the cyber graveyard, lol.
+I’ve published a few of those first ones, Mountain’s Captive, Emerald Knight, and Maiden and the Monster, but not all.
+Some I need to dig up from the cyber graveyard.
 They haven’t even seen a publisher’s slush pile.

 Why the romance genre?
 Why not children’s books, or serious literature, or…?

 Why romance novels?
 Because they’re awesome.
-Sure, just like in any genre of writing there are those books within the genre that are not to my taste, but I love the romance genre as a whole.
+Sure, just like in any genre of writing, there are books within the genre that are not to my taste, but I love the romance genre as a whole.

-Romances aren’t just “mommy porn”.
-I hate that term because it suggests it is wrong or shameful for a woman to own her sexuality and find happiness in all aspects of her life, whether it’s sexuality, work, adventure, family, marriage, love, what-have-you.
+Romances aren’t just “mommy porn.”
+I hate that term because it suggests it is wrong or shameful for a woman to own her sexuality and find happiness in all aspects of her life, whether it’s sexuality, work, adventure, family, marriage, love, or whatever else.
 Dreams are not bad.
 Fantasy is not bad.
 Love is not bad.
 A great sex life, an equal partner in life, and reading a positive message about both are not bad things.
 If preferring to read about love and relationships was a bad thing, then what would that say about fans of murder mystery and horror?
-(I happen to like those genres as well).
+(I happen to like those genres as well.)

 To me, romance novels are not just about the sex.
-It’s about women being able to see themselves in a positive light (and, again, not just their sexuality).
-Romance novel heroines do get to find the perfect life-mate (Perfect for them, because not all of the heroes are perfect, just as the heroines will have their flaws).
+It’s about women being able to see themselves in a positive light, and again, not just their sexuality.
+Romance novel heroines do get to find the perfect life-mate.
+Perfect for them, because not all of the heroes are perfect, just as the heroines have their flaws.
 They are allowed to have careers, family, and goals.
 They can be vulnerable and strong.
 They have adventures.
 They face problems and find ways to solve them.
 They are allowed to be imperfect and make mistakes, and still be loved.
 They get to love themselves and others.
 Occasionally, they get to kick a little ass.
 They are allowed to grow and learn throughout the course of the book.
 And all of this is done unapologetically.

 It is my hope that all women learn to love and value themselves, and to find their own happiness in life.